run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 Track GPU allocation across time.

-__How to__: view the following panel:
+__How to__: view the following panels.

 ![](img/gpu-allocation.png)

+The panel on the right-hand side shows the cluster-wide GPU allocation and utilization versus time, whereas the panels on the left-hand side show the cluster-wide GPU allocation and utilization averaged across the filtered time range. (for some reason Veoneer didn’t understand that these panels are cluster-wide metrics).

 __Analysis and Suggested actions__:

-If allocation is too low for a long period of time, work with users to run more workloads and to better utilize the Cluster.
+If the allocation is too low for a long period of time, work with users to run more workloads and to better utilize the Cluster.

 ### Track GPU utilization